 |Ministry Days: Partners & Spouses|

-Options for Ministers' Partners and SpousesAs the affectional partner of a clergy person, each UU Minister’s Partner finds him or herself in a unique situation that brings both privileges and challenges.
+Options for Ministers' Partners and SpousesAs the affectional partner of a clergy person, each UU Minister’s Partner finds themselves in a unique situation that brings both privileges and challenges.
 UUMPs exists electronically, at regional gatherings, and at GA to provide a space for sharing and mutual support.
 Please join us.
-We gather electronically and learn of gatherings using the following: To subscribe or unsubscribe via the World Wide Web, visit http://lists.uua.org/mailman/listinfo/uumps-l or, via email, send a message with subject or body 'help' to email@example.com.
+We gather electronically and learn of gatherings using the following: To subscribe or unsubscribe via the World Wide Web, visit http://lists.uua.org/mailman/listinfo/uumps-l or, via email, send a message with subject or body 'help' to firstname.lastname@example.org.

 The UUMA is happy to welcome member’s partners and spouses to Ministry Days each year.
 You may register at the same time as your partner or independently at www.uuma.org (although the system will ask you to log in you may continue without doing so).
 When registering we ask that you consider how much of the programming you will be attending:

 Please note there are discounted rates for partners and spouses.

 2018 Ministry Days and how UUMPs can be involved:

 How to stay connected to UUMPs after Ministry Days and General Assembly: